Tetsuya3850/CS-Terminology/README.md

 ### UDP
 UDP (User datagram protocol), contrast to TCP do not support congestion control (make sure all packets arrive and is in order) and therefore is less reliable but more efficient.
 Use UDP over TCP when you need the lowest latency and late data is worse than loss of data.
 Examples are real time use cases such as VoIP, video chat, streaming, and realtime multiplayer games.

+### Bandwidth/Throuhput/Latency
+Bandwidth: Maximum amount of data that can be transferred in a unit of time.
+Typically expressed in bits per second.<br/>
+Throughput: Actual amount of data that is transferred in a unit of time.<br/>
+Latency: How long it takes data to go from one end to the other.
+The delay between the sender sending and receiver receiving<br/>

 ## System Design